tari-project/tari/Contributing.md

 ## Feature RFC process

 Standard issue management is used for bug fixes, performance improvements, and technical debt repayments.
-Larger features, and substantial changes to how Tari works get implemented via the RFC process.
+Larger features, and substantial changes to how Taiji works get implemented via the RFC process.

 A very rough outline of the flow goes as follows: